 eHealth Innovations Group

 wichealth.org exists through a symbiotic relationship between its developers, partner WIC states, and the clients it serves.
-Originally conceived as a joint project between Western Michigan University and the Michigan Department of Community Health, it has since expanded to encompass WIC partners across the U.S. The eHealth Innovations Group, located in the School of Interdisciplinary Health Programs at Western Michigan University, conceived of, expands, and maintains the site.
+Originally conceived as a joint project between Western Michigan University and the Michigan Department of Community Health, it has since expanded to encompass WIC partners across the United States.
+The eHealth Innovations Group is located in the School of Interdisciplinary Health Programs at Western Michigan University.
+The site was orginally conceived on location, and it is where it continues to expand while it is consistenly maintained.
 It is there that wichealth.org first caught a glimpse of life and has since transitioned through various stages to become the system it now is.

 Bob Bensley, PhD, mches, Director

 Bob has 25 years of creating solutions for various public health issues, with the past 15 years focusing on harnessing technology as the means for improving health behaviors.
-He's garnered over $11 million in funding and been the catalyst in the development and implementation of innovative technology-based solutions impacting blood pressure and weight management, parent-child feeding, breastfeeding peer counseling, and daycare provider nutrition management.
-He combines his technology and public health professional experiences to continually seek out new ideas for marrying the two into fundable solutions, which drives the eHealth Innovations team.
+He's garnered over $11 million in funding.
+He is also the catalyst in the development and implementation of innovative technology-based solutions including impacting blood pressure and weight management, parent-child feeding, breastfeeding peer counseling, and daycare provider nutrition management.
+He combines his technology and public health professional experiences to continually seek out appropraite fundable solutions, which drives the eHealth Innovations team.